Dental Sedation for Special Needs

 Sedation dentistry helps patients relax during dental procedures or treatments.
 Depending on the objectives, different types and levels of sedation are used.

-Our team at Stonegate Family Dentistry in Murfreesboro, Tennessee, routinely uses dental sedation to ensure a relaxing and stress-free experience for our patients, especially the ones with special needs.
+Our dentist in Murfreesboro TN at Stonegate Family Dentistry in Murfreesboro, Tennessee, routinely uses dental sedation to ensure a relaxing and stress-free experience for our patients, especially the ones with special needs.

 Types of Sedation Available for Special Needs Patients